CalliEliza/FCCPractice/README.md

 # FCCPractice

-Here are the algorithms that I had to write for Free Code Camp.
+This are the algorithms that I wrote for FreeCodeCamp, and the advanced projects.
+You can view the code here and see the projects in action at https://codepen.io/flyingspag42/